 The School of Mathematics and Statistics runs two undergraduate student laboratories, containing a network of more than 150 personal computers (PCs) which run either the Linux or Microsoft Windows 10 operating system (see below).
 It does not matter which PC you use at any particular session, they all behave the same way.
 The School also provides remote access to commonly used applications via myAccess.

-The School's laboratories are in rooms G012 and M020 of the Red Centre.
-Room M020 is through the glass door (and along the corridor) opposite the School's entrance to the Red Centre.
+The School's laboratories are in rooms G012 and M020 of the Anita B. Lawrence Centre (formerly Red Centre).
+Room M020 is through the glass door (and along the corridor) opposite the School's entrance.

 Room G012 is down the stairs from the main entrance, and is split into four sections "A", "B", "C" and "G013D".
 The "A", "C" and "G013D" sections also provide data projection facilities and are therefore not always available for general use.
 All PCs in the labs have both Windows and Linux installed, but the "C" section (which is immediately to your left as you enter the lab) is usually set up by default to use Windows and the "A" section will by default use Linux.